-The Alabama Child Death Review System continued to strive to prevent unexpected, unexplained and unnecessary child deaths through the study and analysis of all preventable child deaths that occur in Alabama.
-Program effectiveness was strengthened by strategic partnerships and collaborative efforts with various organizations, including the Children First Trust Fund, Alabama Medicaid Agency, Voices for Alabama's Children, and several others.
-ACDRS continued to develop public education and awareness strategies to prevent child deaths and injuries, and the State Child Death Review Team issued a formal set of recommendations to the Governor.
-ACDRS, with the Alabama Department of Forensic Sciences as an essential partner, continued to offer Centers for Disease Control and Prevention (CDC) Sudden Unexplained Infant Death Investigation training to first-responders throughout the state.
-The innovative Cribs for Kids programs and hospital-based Shaken Baby Syndrome Prevention programs piloted by ACDRS continued in 2009, and a new Infant Vitality Initiative led to an injury-death-prevention pilot project in Jefferson County aimed at the zero to three year old population.
-The operational efficiency of ACDRS was also improved in 2009 as a new web-based data reporting system was implemented.
-This system was not only an improvement over older proprietary systems, but was also integrated into national data-collection efforts.
-ACDRS completed greater than 95 percent of all 2006 cases that qualified for review, a program record, by the submission deadline.
-ACDRS also received a few more cases after the deadline that will not be reflected in the Annual Report.
-To date, only five qualifying 2006 cases have not been completely reviewed and closed by ACDRS.
+The Alabama Child Death Review System continued in its efforts to prevent unexpected and unexplained child deaths through the study and analysis of all preventable child deaths that occur in Alabama.
+Program effectiveness was strengthened by strategic partnerships and collaborative efforts with various organizations, including the Children First Trust Fund, the Alabama Medicaid Agency, and many others.
+ACDRS continued to develop public education and awareness strategies to prevent child deaths and injuries, especially those related to vehicular deaths and infant sleep-related deaths, the two leading categories of preventable child death in Alabama.
+ACDRS conducted a statewide Teen Driving Safety campaign in August of 2010, which included the introduction of new print materials, a new website, and promotion across multiple media.
+Throughout September of 2010, ACDRS staff conducted regional training sessions for team members and partners throughout the state.
+Along with the Alabama Department of Forensic Sciences as an essential partner, ACDRS continued to offer Sudden Unexplained Infant Death Investigation training to Alabama's first-responders.
+The operational efficiency of ACDRS was also improved in 2010 with the retirement of the old proprietary data collection system in favor of a newer web-based national system, now fully implemented, which is superior in almost every way.
+ACDRS completed greater than 95 percent of all cases that qualified for review for the second year in a row, a program record.

-Family Planning (FP)
+Alabama Family Planning Program (FPP)